Eaten by Monsters is a name that’s been applied to many things thus far, so I guess an explanation might be in order.

 Many moons ago I used to play in a band called Eaten by Monsters.
 We worked hard and earned a few reviews.
 Most were good, some were indifferent and a few were outright nasty.
 But despite the critical acclaim, we never quite hit the big-time.
 I have yet to headline the main stage at Glastonbury, and the band is long-dead.

 Good names are hard to find, and ones with an available ‘.com’ are rarer still.
 The idea of a music-review site began as a university project back in 2008.
 It soon outgrew its position as an academic exercise, earning sole-ownership of the name.
 The Eaten by Monsters music blog was born.

-It soon became clear that the blog had outgrown it’s position as an academic exercise when my inbox became pretty much unnavigable due to the volume of submissions from bands wanting me to review their music.
-It’s never ceased to amaze me that this little blog – which isn’t massively popular compared to many other more ‘pro’ review sites – gets so much attention from new bands looking for reviews.
-It has always been a privilege to hear the great work that some of you are up to, and to be trusted to impart a public opinion is always flattering.
-If you make music and want to know how to get your music featured on these pages then head over to my handy guide on getting a review on EbM.
+It never ceases to amaze me that this little blog gets so much attention from new bands.
+It has always been a privilege to hear the great work that some of you are up to.
+And being trusted to impart a public opinion is always flattering.
+If you want your music featured on these pages, check out the submission guidelines.

 What gives me the right?